 - 1 egg

-- 1 cup milk, plus more if needed
+- 1 cup milk

-- Make a well in the center-of the dry ingredients and pour the wet ingredients into it.
-Using a large spoon or rubber spatula, combine the ingredients swiftly, stirring and folding rather than beating, folding in the cranberries at this point, and stopping as soon as all the dry ingredients are moistened.
+- Make a well in the center of the dry ingredients and pour the wet ingredients into it.
+Using a spatula or large spoon, combine the ingredients swiftly.
+Stirring and folding rather than beating.
+Fold in the cranberries.
+Stop stirring as soon as the dry ingredients are moistened.

 - The batter should be lumpy and thick, not smooth.